jcamier/simple-api/README.md

 We will see how we can use ChatGPT to create python unittests for the following endpoints:

-To create the app, run:
+To create the app you will need docker, docker-compose and make then run:

     make build